 Mortadella is a type of sausage closely related to the Italian city of Bologna, with which, in a way, shares a soul both intellectual and easygoing.
-Let’s find out the fascinating history of this specialty, how it’s made and many interesting facts.
-Let’s savor its most authentic taste, also thanks to the precious collaboration of the association of its most traditional producers: Consorzio Mortadella Bologna.
+Let’s find out the fascinating history of this specialty, as well as a large number of info and interesting facts, taking advantage of the precious help of the association of its most traditional producers, the Consorzio Mortadella Bologna.

 What is Mortadella?